blocksense-network/blocksense-infra-test/.github/PULL_REQUEST_TEMPLATE/rust_pr_template.md

 ## How to test

-Please describe the tests that you ran to verify your changes.
+Please describe the tests that you ran to verify your changes, or at least the manual procedure to exercise the new code.

 - [ ] cargo test [test name]